Northern-Block/credential-governance-docs/city-of-vancouver/municipal-property-rental-business-licence.md

 ## About this Document

-This document describes the Municipal Property Rental Business Licence verifiable credential to help potential verifiers determine whether it is suitable for their needs.
+This document describes the **Municipal Property Rental Business Licence** verifiable credential to help potential verifiers determine whether it is suitable for their needs.
 The intended audience includes policy analysts, privacy specialists, solution architects, developers, and data architects.

-The credential is issued by the City of Vancouver, Business Licenses Division, and represents a valid municipal business licence for operating rental properties, initially covering short-term rental (STR) and long-term rental (LTR) business licence types.
+The credential is issued by the **City of Vancouver, Business Licenses Division**, and represents a valid municipal business licence for operating rental properties, initially covering short-term rental (STR) and long-term rental (LTR) business licence types.

 ### Version History